-To indoor unit

-Piping between outdoor units
+- a To indoor unit - b Piping between outdoor units

-There are restrictions on the refrigerant pipe connection

-order between outdoor units during installation in case of a multiple outdoor unit system.
+There are restrictions on the refrigerant pipe connection order between outdoor units during installation in case of a multiple outdoor unit system.
 Install according to following restrictions.
 The capacities of outdoor units A, B and C must fulfill the following restriction conditions: A≥B≥C.

-b Outdoor unit multi connecting piping kit (first branch) c Outdoor unit multi connecting piping kit (second branch)
+- a To indoor units - b Outdoor unit multi connecting piping kit (first branch) - c Outdoor unit multi connecting piping kit (second branch)